linz/basemaps/docs/README.md

 # LINZ Basemaps

 [LINZ Basemaps](basemaps.linz.govt.nz) is a collection of tools to create and serve vector and raster basemaps using open source and open standards.
-It is deigned to be light weight, cost efficent and fast.
+It is designed to be light weight, cost efficient and fast.

 Basemaps currently supports both [Imagery](#aerial--satellite-imagery) and [Vector data](#vector-data)

 ## Background

-Land Information New Zealand has a large archive of aerial and satellite imagery freely aviable from [LINZ Data Service](https://data.linz.govt.nz) and [linz/imagery](https://github.com/linz/imagery) this imagery was a primary driver for the creation of the linz basemaps product and service.
-For more information on how LINZ acquires, ingests and publishes Aerial and satellite imagery see [linz/imagery](https://github.com/linz/imagery)
+Land Information New Zealand has a large archive of aerial and satellite imagery freely available from [LINZ Data Service](https://data.linz.govt.nz) and the [Registry of Open Data on AWS](https://registry.opendata.aws/nz-imagery/).
+This imagery was a primary driver for the creation of the LINZ Basemaps product and service.
+For more information on how LINZ acquires, ingests and publishes aerial and satellite imagery see [linz/imagery](https://github.com/linz/imagery).

-While linz/basemaps is public, its primary reason is to [work in the open](), so that we can share knoweldge and foster collaboration with peers across the world.
-While LINZ Basemaps serivce and product can be customised and deployed it is primarily focused on LINZ's usecases of sharing LINZ's aerial imagery archive and Topographic Vector Data
+While linz/basemaps is public, its primary reason is to [work in the open](https://www.digital.govt.nz/standards-and-guidance/digital-service-design-standard/principles/work-in-the-open/), so that we can share knowledge and foster collaboration with peers across the world.
+While the LINZ Basemaps product and services can be customised and deployed we are primarily focused on our own use cases of sharing New Zealand's Aerial Imagery archive and Topographic vector data.

 ## Basemaps Service